joseph-a-levine/authoring/_older/january_2024.md

 The very first book I [reviewed](https://jablevine.com/older/may_2021#books) on this site was *How to talk about books you haven’t read*, by Pierre Bayard.
 Bayard is an even stronger advocate of non-reading than Karnofsky.
 The key, at the beginning of the book, puts books into four categories:

-{% maincolumn "assets/img/ba.png" "This is the caption" %}
+{% maincolumn "assets/img/bayard.png" "" %}

 The more I read — and I've read, by any definition, fewer than 1,000 books — the more this categorization appeals to me.
 There are so many great books, life-changing books, which will be unknown to me forever.
+The ones I do read fade from my memory more quickly each year.
+I went over my list of books from 2022 and

 This year's reading discourse was kicked off by Sam Bankman-Fried's [comments](https://archive.ph/Yg64e#selection-1695.320-1707.251) in an interview with Sequoia Capital.
 “I would never read a book," SBF tells the interviewer.